Priyank-0401/StreamFlixApp/SUPPORT_AGENT_SPECIFICATION.md

 ### A. Customer Lookup & View
 - **Search**: Search for customers by Name, Email, or Customer ID.
 - **Profile View**: View customer details including contact info, currency, and country.
-- **Subscription History**: View active and past subscriptions.
+- **Subscription History**: View active and past subscriptions, including their current period end dates.
-- **Billing History**: View invoices, payments, and credit notes associated with the customer.
+- **Billing History**: View invoices and payment history to explain charges to customers.

-### B. Refund Processing (US-08)
+### B. Subscription Status Inquiry
-- **Full Refund**: Process a full refund for a successful payment.
-- **Partial Refund**: Process a partial refund with a specified amount (cannot exceed the original payment amount).
-- **Reason Tracking**: Capture the reason for the refund (e.g., "Accidental purchase", "Service issue").
-- **Status Update**: Update the payment status to `REFUNDED` or `PARTIALLY_REFUNDED`.

-### C. Credit Note Management
-- **Generation**: Automatically generate a credit note when a refund is processed.
+- Verify when a customer's subscription is set to renew or expire.
-- **Linkage**: The credit note must be linked to the original invoice.
-- **Status**: Credit notes are created with status `ISSUED`.
+- Confirm if a cancellation request has been set for the period end.

+### C. Billing & Usage Transparency
+- **View Metered Usage**: Access the `usage_record` table to explain exactly why a customer was charged a certain amount if they use metered components.
+- **View Notification History**: Access the `notification` table to check if the customer was actually sent renewal reminders or payment failure alerts.
+This helps resolve disputes like "I didn't know I was going to be charged."

 ### D. Audit Logging
-- Every action performed by a Support Agent (especially refunds and adjustments) must be logged in the `audit_log` table for compliance and security.
+- Read-only access to specific logs or simply logging the fact that an agent viewed a customer's sensitive data (if required for compliance).

 ---

 ## 3. Database Tables & Mapping

 The Support Agent module interacts with several tables.
-Below is the mapping and access level required:
+Since the agent has **read-only** access for support purposes, the mapping is as follows:

 ### Relevant Tables